 During our sunrise walk, we will gain breathtaking views of the Taj Mahal.
 We’ll enjoy the beauty of the monument from different perspectives and angles, as the colors shift subtly with the increasing daylight.

 After some downtime, we will head to Agra’s Old City.
 Here we will learn about the legacy of India’s long history including Hindu traditions and a 200-year-old sweets shop.
 Equally important, we will get a local perspective about how modern-day India is reshaping itself to be prepared for the future.
 We’ll enjoy dinner together tonight in Agra.

 Today we drive from Agra to Delhi Airport, then fly to Rishikesh, which calls itself “Yoga Capital of the World”.
 This area offers a myriad of yoga and meditation classes, surrounded by forested hills, soothing and tranquil for mind expansion.
 There are opportunities for crystal healing in this gorgeous location, known also as the gateway to treks in the Himalayas.

-We will awake to a spiritually refreshing yoga and meditation session to start the day off balanced.
+We will awake to a spiritually refreshing yoga and a meditation session to start the day off-balanced.
 After breakfast, we will prepare for a morning of whitewater rafting.
 Before we hit the water, we’ll make a stop at Shivpuri for some rock climbing!
 Then we will enjoy the light river rapids with our expert guide.
 We will enjoy lunch together and a little relaxing before we head out for our next activity.